Shopify/remote-dom/packages/core/README.md

 ##### `RemoteRoot#children`

-The `children` property is a readonly listing of the components mounted to the tree.
-It does not necessarily represent the state of the host, as updates are reflected immediately in the tree, even though they take some time to be sent and applied to the host.
+The `children` property is a readonly list of the components mounted to the tree.
+It does not necessarily represent the state of the host, as updates are reflected immediately to the local tree of components, but can be applied asynchronously in the host.

 ##### `RemoteRoot#mount()`